ML2020/MeanShift-with-Dynamic-Bandwidth-Clustering/README.md

 #
 # Hand coded Mean Shift Clustering code
 # with Dynamic Bandwidth/Radii where we
-# can vary our radius to determine how
+# can vary the radius to determine how
 # our input data points X are to be clustered